zhh2005757/vscode-ros/README.md

 Once this is created, you can use the play button in the title bar, or the "start debugging" accelerator key, or from the command palle (CTRL-SHIFT-P), select `Debug: Start Debugging`.

 > NOTE: Other VSCode extensions may interfere with the selection list.
-If you do not see ROS in the first drop down list, you'll need to create a blank launch.json file, then use the manual option.
+If you do not see ROS in the first drop down list, you'll need to create a blank launch.json file, then use the manual option described below.

 Other Notes:
   * Create a new ROS launch file with just the nodes you'd like to debug, and a separate ROS launch file with all other ROS nodes.